-Armadillo Central has collaborated with a trio of talented authors, editing, publishing and promoting their works since we first launched.
+When we first launched the business we collaborated with a trio of talented authors, editing, publishing and promoting their works:

-A Jar of Sticklebacks by David Selzer, which was Armadillo Central’s first publication, launched in 2011.
-The 20 poems showcased Selzer’s skill with words and his understanding of their innate power and natural rhythm, focussing on people, both known and unknown to the author.
-To find out more about Selzer’s writing, including the beautiful collection of poems that formed A Jar of Sticklebacks, please visit the author’s website.
+A Jar of Sticklebacks by David Selzer, was Armadillo Central’s first publication, launched in 2011 and still available via Amazon.
+The 20 poems showcase Selzer’s skill with words and his understanding of their innate power and natural rhythm, focusing on people, both known and unknown to the author.

 The Adventures of Sid Sawyer by Catherine Hiller was published in 2012.
 “Most of the characters that perform in this book still live, and are prosperous and happy.
 Some day it may seem worth while to take up the story of the younger ones again.” – Mark Twain, 1876.
 Catherine Hiller took up Twain’s challenge, turning The Adventures of Tom Sawyer upside down with Sid’s adventures.

-Our most recent book project has been editing Ashen Venema’s forthcoming Course of Mirrors which is due to be published by the author in 2017.
+We also edited the earliest manuscripts of Ashen Venema’s Course of Mirrors which was published by the author in 2017.